MicrosoftDocs/query-docs/query-languages/m/expressions-values-and-let-expression.md

     Source
 ```

-In the example above, Text.Proper("hello world") is evaluated to "Hello World".
+In the example above, `Text.Proper("hello world")` is evaluated to `Hello World`.

 The next sections describe value types in the language.

-## <a name="Primitive"></a>Primitive value
+## Primitive value

-A **primitive** value is single-part value, such as a number, logical, text, or null.
+A *primitive* value is single-part value, such as a number, logical, text, or null.
 A null value can be used to indicate the absence of any data.

 |Type|Example value|
 |--------|-----------------|